nsidc/granule-metgen/README.md

         $ source metgenc-env.sh cumulus-uat

-Or, if you can't remember if you have, run the following to confirm whether you've already sourced them:
+  * If you think you've already run it but can't remember, run the following:

             $ aws configure list

-and either the following will be returned, indicating you need to source your credentials:
+and either what's returned will indicate that you need to source your credentials:

 ```
 Name                    Value             Type    Location
 ----                    -----             ----    --------